01binary/systemid/README.md

 This is a companion repository for an article about the Kalman filter.

-We identify a discrete state-space system by using System Identification app in Matlab from [input.csv](./input.csv) file:
+In the article we identify a discrete state-space system by using System Identification app in Matlab from [input.csv](./input.csv) file:

 ```
 % Predict